20220856/RR-20220856.github.io/Technical-Support/Assignments/Oral-Presentation/Talking-Points.md

 - I WOULD recommend the expansion of cybersecurity training for ACME's employees, as it is important to know how to utilise cybersecurity solutions
 - The implimentation of such solutions will benefit both in the short and long-term, as data secutiry will likely immediately improve

+# Specific Talking Points

+### The Reliance of other forms of Digital Security on correct and thorough employee training
+Emphasis must be placed upon the fact that other forms of digital security are almost entirely useless if they are not implemented correctly and are unknown to members of staff.

+### The all-round benefits to a business of having a higher-trained workforce
+Relatively self-explanatory